jrmoulton/git-repo-clone/README.md

-# github-repo-clone (grc)
+# git-repo-clone (grc)

-Github Repo Clone is a command line utility written in rust that leverages the power of fuzzy finding with the github cli
+Git Repo Clone is a command line utility written in rust that leverages the power of fuzzy finding with the github cli

 # Usage